rabbitmq/messaging-topology-operator/docs/examples/singleactiveconsumer/README.md

 either by pre-determined routing keys, or dynamically split between the partitions.

 Secondly, this example creates a `CompositeConsumer` object.
 This object wraps a PodSpec, which can be used to define a Pod containing a consumer client application.
-The CompositeConsumerSet is defined against a SuperStream;
+The CompositeConsumer is defined against a SuperStream;
 for each partition in the SuperStream, the CompositeConsumer will create a Pod to consume from that partition.
 By default, the same PodSpec is used for each partition, however if you have specific partitions for different business logics then you may define different PodSpecs per-routing key.